 Of course, the Damascus of the Bible is still recognizable today as the well-known capital city of Syria.
 Appropriately enough, it even has the famous distinction of being considered the world's oldest continuously inhabited city, inhabited from prehistoric times.

-If you consider history, this prediction is without precedent in modern times.
-To be sure, there have been several modern cities that have been merely abandoned.
 A famous example of this is Pripyat, Ukraine.
 Probably that name does not ring a bell, but this is the city where the famous Chernobyl nuclear reactor leak happened.
 Due to the radioactive fallout, it was deserted as a ghost town.
 Decades later it is safe to visit for short periods—as witnessed by the visitor's pictures you can find posted on the Internet, including such sites as the city amusement park.

-Hiroshima and Nagasaki may provide the best case for how Damascus' complete destruction and abandonment is likely to happen.
+Nevertheless, Hiroshima and Nagasaki may provide the best case for how Damascus' complete destruction and abandonment is likely to happen.
 A nuclear bomb with a larger yield or a series of bombs with smaller yields could turn an entire city to a heap of ruins.
 This is quite feasible in Damascus' case since it is small, only approximately 40 square miles in area.
-If a ground burst attack is used instead of air bursts, the lingering radioactive fallout would keep people from coming back to rebuild and reinhabit it.
+If a ground burst attack is used instead of air bursts, the lingering radioactive fallout would keep people from coming back to rebuild and re-inhabit it.

 Israel has long had an arsenal of nuclear bombs and is also a frequent target of attacks from Syria (and the terrorist organization Hezbollah in Lebanon).
 In fact, Israel has already been in several major wars with Syria between 1948 to 1973.